PascalH87/OmnAIScope-DataServer/README.md

    ```cmd
    cmake --build build --config Release
    ```
-   This will compile the source code and generate the `OmnAIScopeBackend.exe` file in the `build/Release` directory.
+   This will compile the source code and generate the `OmnAIScope-DataServer.exe` file in the `build/Release` directory.

 ---